Bible Book of Daniel, Part 7 - Chapter 9

 We are now eleven years after Daniel’s last vision in chapter eight concerning a ram and goat.

-There is a new king reigning, Darius from the Medo-Persian empire, which had conquered Babylon.
+A new king, Darius from the Medo-Persian empire, was reigning and had conquered Babylon.

 “In the first year of Darius the son of Ahasuerus, of the seed of the Medes, which was made king over the realm of the Chaldeans;” – Daniel 9:1